You are here

 B2SHARE is available from the following URL: https://b2share.eudat.eu.

 B2SHARE is a graphical, web-based tool, which is designed to be self-explanatory.
 Some basic functionalities are explained below.
-B2SHARE also exposes a HTTP REST API, which is covered on a separate page.
+B2SHARE also exposes a HTTP REST API, which is covered on a dedicated page.

 Search records and download

 Registered and unregistered users can use the search field on the B2SHARE home page.
-Enter text in the search field and click the "Search" button.
+Enter a search query in the search field and click the "Search" button.
 The text entered can be part of a title, keyword, abstract or any other metadata.
 Unregistered users can only search for data sets that are publicly accessible.
 The default search mode is simple search, which provides an input box where your queries can be typed.
 Usually it is sufficient to just type some keywords one is interested in and hit return.
 For advanced search, hit the search button and select the additional options in the new form below the search text field.
+Please note that only the latest version of matching records is shown in the search result.

 Figure 1.
 The B2SHARE front page with search bar.

-Files can be downloaded by clicking on the title of each item in the search result list.
-Click on "Download" for a file in the displayed view.
+Files can be downloaded by first clicking on the title of each item in the search result list.
+Then click on one of the file names listed under 'Files'.
+It is currently not possible to download all files at once.

 It is also possible to browse the B2SHARE content.
 The browse page can be reached either by clicking the "Search" button while the search field is left empty, or by clicking the "Browse" button on the drop-down search form.

 Once a record has been found using the search functionality or directly on the home page of the B2SHARE service, by clicking on the title a so-called landing page is shown.
 This page displays the data of the record, like the files and metadata.
 Each record has one or more files attached together with metadata structured according to the metadata schema of the corresponding community under which the record was originally published.
-For each file, the file size, checksum and PID are shown (Figure 2).
+For each file, the file size, checksum, PID and number of downloads are shown (Figure 2).

 Figure 2.
 The landing page of a record published in B2SHARE.